freyr5736/Dummy-Web-Application/README.md

 ## Overview

-The Dummy Web Application is a dynamic website built on the .NET Framework.
-It serves as a foundational template for web development projects, featuring placeholders and essential functionalities commonly required in web applications.
+The Dummy Web Application is a dynamic website built on the .NET Framework, designed as a foundational template for web development projects.
+It features placeholders and essential functionalities commonly required in web applications, making it ideal for learning and customization.

 ## Technologies Used